tegk/urlfuzz/README.md

-# urlfuzz - WIP
+# urlfuzz

-urlfuzz is a highly concurrent AWS S3 URL fuzzer for time critical use cases.
-A distributed, clustered version that can can leverage as many as necessary workers nodes with load balancing is included.
-A AWS lambda version is included as proof of concept.
+urlfuzz is a highly concurrent AWS S3 URL fuzzer for time-critical use cases.
+A distributed, clustered version, which can use as many worker nodes as necessary with load balancing, is included.
+An AWS lambda version is included as proof of concept.

-Benchmarked with 1.9 million operations per seconds running as cluster with master and worker nodes on 20 Amazon EC2 M6g instances.
+Benchmarking with 1.9 million operations per second running as a cluster with master and worker nodes on 20 Amazon EC2 M6g instances.
 ## Installation

 Build it from source: